-Are you seeking a degree in LGBTQ+ studies?
+Are you seeking a degree program in LGBTQ+ studies?
 Looking for a specific archival source?
-Curious to take one queer history course to supplement your education?
+Curious to take a queer history course to supplement your education?
 Here, we’ve gathered up the many opportunities and resources to engage with LGBTQIA2S+ scholarship here at the University of Michigan.

 The University of Michigan has a number of library and archival collections relevant to the study and support of LGBTQ+ students, scholars, and communities.
 For assistance with research in these areas, please contact Meredith Kahn, Librarian for Gender & Sexuality Studies.